 Diabetes is also known to cause a downturn in saliva production.
 Saliva is a substance that is naturally produced in your mouth essential for oral health care as it can help neutralize acids and wash away debris known to cause tooth decay and gum disease.

 Are you suffering from poor oral hygiene due to diabetes?
 Drs.
-Timothy Ross & Susan Chmiel remains committed to your oral health, and you are welcome to schedule an appointment with us by calling 414-525-0300.
+Susan Chmiel & Rachel Bohn remains committed to your oral health, and you are welcome to schedule an appointment with us by calling 414-525-0300.
 Dr. Timothy Ross and Dr. Susan Chmiel look forward to having you visit our dentist office in Franklin, Wisconsin.